Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v2/index.md

 {: .label .label-red }
 IMPORTANT

-To access v2 of a route, supply the “Accept” header in your request as directed in the "Add Member," "Get Member," and "Update Member" pages. **This header is required for all Dynamic API Management calls.**
+To access v2 of a route, supply the “Accept” header in your request as directed in the "Add Member," "Get Member," and "Update Member" pages. **This header is required for all Dynamic API Management routes.**

 ## Question / AnswerIDs